Planting A Pond: A Beginner's Guide

 All of our plants here are used to living outside in the British climate, and can be put into your pond at any time of the year.

-For a traditional look around the edge of the pond, aim to have a mix of taller and shorter marginal plants.
-Don't space these evenly around the edge, as this won't look natural - plant in clumps.
+- Around the edge of the pond, aim to have a mix of taller and shorter marginal plants.
+Don't space plants evenly around the edge, as this won't look natural - plant in clumps.
 For larger ponds, you can buy several of the same plant and place together in one larger pot.
-Marginal plants vary more than oxygenating plants do, but as a rough guide, we would suggest buying one marginal plant per foot and a half of pond edge.
-For good coverage quickly, again we would suggest you double or triple this amount.